 For the same reasons as those set out in my dissenting opinion in the case of M.Y.H. and Others v.
-Sweden, I voted against the majority in finding that Article 3 would not be breached in the event that the deportation orders made in respect of these applicants were to be executed.
+Sweden, I voted against the majority in finding that Article 3 would not be breached in the event that the deportation order made in respect of this applicant were to be executed.

-My dissent is based on the failure of the majority to test whether the requisite guarantees, as required by the Court's case law prior to a deportation based on internal flight options, have been established in this case.
+My dissent was based on the failure of the majority to test whether the requisite guarantees as required by the Court's case law prior to a deportation based on internal flight options, were established in this case.